Measurement and Probability in Relativistic Quantum Mechanics: Interpretation

+And, indeed, as presented here, it is the \emph{recording} of measurements that actually decoheres the history eigenstates.
+Since each history consists of \emph{records}, it is, by definition, just the history of what becomes \emph{known} in the universe.
+If something is not measured and recorded, then there is simply no way to know within the universe whether it happened one way or another.
+Thus, recorded measurements effectively result in decoherence, while lack of measurement allows for interference.

+For example, consider the traditional two-slit experiment.
+If the experiment is performed without measuring which slit each particle goes through, then there will not be separate, decoherent history eigenstates based on this choice, and the experiment results will reflect interference.
+On the other hand, if the transit of particles is observed and recorded for even just one of the slits, then there will be separate history eigenstates based on this observation and no interference in the experiment results.

+Now, despite having a ``timeless'' relativistic formalism, we actually live our lives moving forward in time.
+This means that, at any point in time, we only have access to records that were made in our past light cones.
+Then, as we move through time, we accumulate new measurement records.
+The so-called ``collapse'' of a quantum state is simply the result of taking into account the additional knowledge of a new record gained after carrying out a measurement.

-Key to the mathematical approach presented here is that measurements are \emph{recorded} in the environment of the measuring apparatus, independently of the system that was measured.
+To address this more carefully, note that, in the mathematical approach developed here, measurements are recorded in the environment of the measuring apparatus, independently of the system that was measured.
 This means that such records are represented by commuting observables on the state of the universe.
 Therefore, in principle at least, it is possible to construct joint eigenstates of all the measurement records that could possibly ever be made in the universe (consistent with the full state of the universe and the Hamiltonian constraint representing the physics in it).
 These eigenstates form the complete set of most fine-grained \emph{decoherent histories} of the entire universe that can be given classical probabilities.

 And, obviously, if one parameterizes the state of the universe with the result of every possible measurement, then the result of every possible measurement will be completely determined in a universe so parameterized.
 What has been shown in this paper is simply that such a parameterization can actually be used to label an orthogonal decomposition of any state of the universe, and that a consistent Born-rule probability interpretation can be given for the eigenstates in such a decomposition.